Words to uplift and inspire

 5. Use the present tense to support where you are now.

-If you create any affirmations or mantras please feel free to share them because I love reading the inspirational words of others.
 Thank you, as always for stopping by.
 I hope your day is abundantly joyful!